Blazemeter/taurus/site/dat/docs/Reporting.md

 ## Console Reporter

-This reporter provides a nice in-terminal dashboard with live test stats and is enabled by default.
+The `console` reporter provides a nice in-terminal dashboard with live test stats and is enabled by default.
 You can read more about it on its own [page](ConsoleReporting.md).

 ## BlazeMeter Reporter

-This reporter uploads all tests stats data into BlazeMeter service, which provides a nice UI to store and analyze test results.
+The `blazemeter` reporter uploads all tests stats into [BlazeMeter.com](http://blazemeter.com) service, which provides a nice UI to store and analyze test results.
 You can enable it with `-report` command line option or by adding `blazemeter` item to `reporting` section of your config.

 You can learn more about BlazeMeter reporter on its own [page](BlazemeterReporting.md).

-## `final_stats` Reporter
+## Final Stats Reporter

 This simple reporter just prints a few basic KPIs in the console log after test execution, for example: